 Number one rule of training your pack goat is you never, never, ever strike, hit, punch, kick, or slap your pack goat.
 You have to remember, in the “world of pack goat” they see you as a goat.
 Hitting shows a goat it’s OK to interact with humans in a similar way.
 An up and coming aggressive goat will see that as an open door to interact with humans in the same way.
 It will often not be with you, but it will be with other humans, usually new humans or infrequent visitors who are smaller in size.
 Once this shows up you have an immediate problem that is most of the time correctable, but sometimes not.
 Here is a video how to correct unwanted behavior.

 How to Correct

 Avoid the whole thing as physical violence teaches a goat to mistrust you and that has negative implications as well.
 There are really only three forms of correction that work.
 A squirt bottle, something thrown at them, or yelling.
 All three of these startle a goat or make them uncomfortable.
 The only other corrective tool I use is my walking stick and I use it to put in their face as something “bothersome” much like when your friend in grade school would stick his finger in your face and it “bugged” you.
 It is a great corrective tool on the trail and I will go into depth about it later on in this article.

 After all the bonding has taken place and they are weaned, this is your first opportunity to lead train them.
-Tie them on a short leash while you go get them some grain, food, or treat they love.
+Tie them on a short leash while you go get them some grass, food, or treat they love.
 They will learn when they pull on their leash it doesn’t move an it’s not worth fighting it.
 Then when you lead them and one doesn’t get it right away and tries to stop, you just keep steady pressure on him.
 He will “come along” and now knows you aren’t going to wait for him.
 Stubborn ones learn quick as they get “drug” instead of led.